rakibsarowar/vue-note/README.md

 Let's continue exploring more features of Vue Router v4 in Vue.js 3.

-## ✅Step 16: Navigation Duplicates
+## 👉 Step 16: Navigation Duplicates

 <br>
 By default, Vue Router allows navigating to the same route multiple times consecutively.However, you can configure it to prevent navigating to the same route twice in a row by using the replace option in the router.push() method.